An introduction to Coxeter polyhedra: Regular and uniform polyhedra and tessellations

 The Schl\"afli symbol $\{k_1,\ldots, k_n\}$ encodes nicely the combinatorial properties of the regular polyhedron or tessellation.
 Its facets are copies of the regular polyhedron $\{k_1,\ldots, k_{n-1}\}$, with $k_n$ of them meeting at each codimension 3 face.
-If there are no ideal vertices, the inverted symbol $\{k_n, \ldots, k_1\}$ describes a combinatorially dual polyhedron or tessellation, sharing the same original Coxeter simplex.
+If there are no ideal vertices, the inverted symbol $\{k_n, \ldots, k_1\}$ describes a combinatorially dual polyhedron or tessellation, sharing the same original Coxeter simplex, but obtained via the Wythoff construction with a different seed.
+We now describe all these regular objects in more detail.